pdtournament/pdtournament/README.md

 raises an Exception, but it at least ensures that `smarterMirrorBot` will cooperate with bots like `mirrorBot`.

+Again, note that we apply the `invert` function, so that the opponent sees the history of moves in the correct order.
+It is also possible to modify the history before passing it to the opponent, simply by adding, modifying, or truncating the list of `[(Choice, Choice)]` pairs; this lets us observe what the opposing bot would do under certain conditions.

 We can build more complex bots that run multiple simulations using `replicateM` and `time`: